 Sparte #2 - 'Ignorer Toujours La Douleur'.

-Christophe Simon is a Belgian comic artist and painter, specialized in historical comics.
+Christophe Simon is a Belgian comic artist and painter, specializing in historical comics.
 He is best known as a co-worker of Jacques Martin, continuing several of his series, such as 'Orion' (1998), 'Lefranc' (2001-2002) and 'Alix' (2006-2011).
-With Patrick Weber he subsequently created his own series set in antiquity, 'Sparte' (Lombard, 2011), about the ancient city of Sparta.
+With scriptwriter Patrick Weber, he subsequently created his own series set in antiquity, 'Sparte' (Lombard, 2011-2015), about the ancient city of Sparta.
+His further work has included award-winning collaborations with scriptwriter Jean Van Hamme and the political history series 'Chroniques Diplomatiques' (2021- ) with writer Tristan Roulot.

 Early life

-Christophe Simon was born in 1974 in Namur, and had an early interest in travelling and history.
-His two passions found common ground when he first visited ancient Italy.
-He is passionate about the academic classicism of antiquity and has directed his artwork in this direction.
-He attended comics courses by Vittorio Leonardo at the Academy of Fine Arts in Châtelet.
-He also spent one year studying art history and archaeology.
+Christophe Simon was born in 1974 in Namur, and had an early interest in traveling and history.
+His two passions found common ground when he first visited Italy.
+He is passionate about the academic classicism of antiquity and has directed his artwork into this direction.
+He spent one year studying art history and archaeology at the Facultés universitaires Notre-Dame-de-la-Paix in his hometown, and then attended comics courses by Vittorio Leonardo at the Academy of Fine Arts in Châtelet.
+He later settled in the village of Namêche, not far from Namur.

 Jacques Martin

-In 1993 he started working for Jacques Martin, the Franco-Belgian expert of well-documented historical comics.
+In 1993, Simon started working for Jacques Martin, the Franco-Belgian expert of well-documented historical comics.
 He assisted Rafael Moralès on the artwork of the 24th album of Martin's signature series 'Alix' ('Les Barbares', 1998), and succeeded Martin as the artist of 'Orion', a series set during Greek Antiquity, following the adventures of the Athenian youngster Orion.
-He only drew the third album ('Le Pharaon', 1998) and it wasn't until 2011 that a fourth album appeared, drawn by Marc Jailloux.
+However, he only drew the third album ('Le Pharaon', 1998) and it wasn't until 2011 that a fourth album appeared, drawn by Marc Jailloux.

-Simon drew the second volume of the spin-off diptych 'L'Odyssée d'Alix' (1999), of which the first installment had appeared in 1987.
-In 2001 and 2002 he illustrated two albums of Jacques Martin's more contemporary series 'Lefranc', succeeding Gilles Chaillet.
+After 'Orion', Simon drew the second volume of the spin-off diptych 'L'Odyssée d'Alix' (1999), of which the first installment had appeared in 1987.
+In 2001 and 2002 he drew two albums of Jacques Martin's more contemporary detective series 'Lefranc', succeeding Gilles Chaillet.
 For the backgrounds he got assistance from Olivier Pâques.
-In turn, he assisted Pâques on the backgrounds of the first album of 'Loïs' in 2003.
-Simon additionally participated in the creation of Jacques Martin's book about the history of the Alsace region, in collaboration with writer Georges Bischoff ('Histoire d'Alsace', 2001).
-By 2006 he was appointed lead artist of 'Alix', succeeding Moralès from the album 'C'était à Khorsabad' (2006).
-At this point Jacques Martin's personal involvement slowed down, and François Maingoval and Patrick Weber were brought in as scriptwriters.
+In turn, Simon assisted Pâques on the backgrounds of the first album of 'Loïs' in 2003.
+In collaboration with writer Georges Bischoff, Christophe Simon additionally participated in the creation of Jacques Martin's book about the history of the Alsace region, 'Histoire d'Alsace' (2001).
+By 2006 he was appointed lead artist of 'Alix', succeeding Moralès starting with the album 'C'était à Khorsabad' (2006).
+At this point, Jacques Martin's personal involvement in his creations slowed down, and François Maingoval and Patrick Weber were brought in as scriptwriters.
 Simon made three albums until 2008, with additional background art provided by Cédric Hervan and Manuela Jumet.
-After that, additional artists like Ferry, Marco Venanzi and Marc Jailloux also alternated on the artwork, with Simon contributing another album with scriptwriter Michel Lafon ('La Conjuration de Baal', 2011).
-In the spin-off series 'Les Voyages d'Alix', Simon drew the album 'Alexander Le Conquérant' (2009) with Marc Daniëls and Rik De Wulf as assistants.
+After that, additional artists like Ferry, Marco Venanzi and Marc Jailloux also alternated on the artwork of new books, with Simon contributing another episode with scriptwriter Michel Lafon ('La Conjuration de Baal', 2011).
+In the educational spin-off series 'Les Voyages d'Alix', Simon drew the book 'Alexander Le Conquérant' (2009) with Marc Daniëls and Rik De Wulf as assistants.

 Sparte

-In 2011, Simon and Patrick Weber moved away from Jacques Martin's productions and created their own historical series at Le Lombard.
-'Sparte' is set in the second century before Christ, when the legendary city of Sparta was plunged into decadence under leadership of the troubled King Nibis.
+In 2011, Simon and Patrick Weber moved away from Jacques Martin's productions and created their own historical series for publisher Le Lombard.
+'Sparte' (2011-2015) is set in the second century before Christ, when the legendary city of Sparta was plunged into decadence under leadership of the troubled King Nibis.
 Agésilas is the charismatic leader of a resistance movement that wants to restore Sparta in its former glory.
-The war wages on when Nibis sends the bounty hunter Diodorus after the brave resistance leader, who, unbeknownst to anyone, is actually a woman!
+The war wages on when Nibis sends the bounty hunter Diodorus after the brave resistance leader, who, unbeknownst to anyone, is actually a woman.
+The series came to an end after three volumes.

 Corentin - 'Les Perles de Sa-Skya' (2016).